AnnNaserNabil/Crew-AI-with-gemini-api-/README.md

-# Customer Support Analysis System with CREW AI and Gemini API
+#  CREW AI and Gemini API

 This system automates the analysis of customer support data using CREW AI framework and Google's gemini-2.0-flash model.
 It provides a multi-agent approach to analyze support data, identify bottlenecks, and generate executive reports for decision-makers.